-EXPANDING HORIZONS: ENHANCING ENGINEERING EDUCATION THROUGH COLLABORATION AND PRACTICAL TRAINING
+EXPANDING HORIZONS: ENHANCING ENGINEERING EDUCATION THROUGH COLLABORATION AND PRACTICAL TRAINING mechanics experiments utilising a PLC-controlled system, and

 In the scholastic year 2021-2022, the Institute of Engineering and Transport's Department of Mechanical Engineering at MCAST received cutting-edge equipment from the renowned German company, Gunt Hamburg.
 This equipment was aimed at furnishing two specialised laboratories focusing on statics, dynamics, strength of materials, and vibration analysis.
 To maximise the impact of this equipment, a group of five lecturers embarked on a practical training journey at Gunt Hamburg between February 26th and March 3rd, 2023.